Building and Running Workerman Apps with ServBay

 start

-command), simply pressCtrl+C
+command), pressCtrl+C

-), in your project directory usephp your_server_file.php stop
+), usephp your_server_file.php stop

-lsof -i :PORTNUMBER
+lsof -i :port

 - Q: What's the difference between ServBay's Caddy/Nginx and Workerman?
 Which should I use?